lighttransport/tinyusdz/README.md

 See `<tinyusdz>/CMakeLists.txt` and [examples/sdlviewer/CMakeLists.txt](examples/sdlviewer/CMakeLists.txt) for details.

+TinyUSDZ does not generate any header files and source files before the build and after the build(before the installation stage), so you don't need to take care of any pre-processing and post-processing of source tree.
+For example, USD Ascii parser uses hand-written C++ code so no Bison/flex/PEG processing involved.

 It may not be recommend to use tinyusdz as a git submodule, since the repo contains lots of codes required to build TinyUSDZ examples but these are not required for your app.

 ### Compiler defines